English language requirements

-All students must complete the following seven core units and one zero credit point unit:
+All students must complete the following eight core units and one zero credit point unit:

 Major Project Option (for students with a Weighted Average Mark (WAM) 70%*)

 *WAM applies to core units

 Other electives may be approved on an individual basis.
 Course Director approval is required.

 The availability of a course varies across locations and intakes.
 This means that a course offered in Trimester 1 may not be offered in the same location for Trimester 2 or 3.
 Check each intake for up-to-date information on when and where you can commence your studies.